"Mushrooms and Fall Plants" Fair

 At the45th edition of the Fall Mushrooms and Plants Fair, the following will be on offer:

-- an exhibition featuring over a hundred fresh mushrooms;
+- an exhibition featuring more than a hundred fresh mushrooms;

-- a workshop on distinguishing between edible and poisonous—or even deadly—species in our region;
+- a workshop on how to distinguish between edible species and poisonous—or even deadly—species in our region;

 - a workshop to identify plants brought in by the public;

-- educational tools to help the general public and students (in pharmacy, medicine, science, etc.) identify mushrooms.
+- educational tools to help the general public and students (pharmacy, medicine, science, etc.) identify mushrooms.

 - an exhibition of more than 200 recently harvested plants;